ibm-cloud-docs/schematics/inventories.md

 - Variables are not supported in `hosts.ini` files.
 - Specifying host groups by using key-value pairs in `hosts.ini` files is not supported.
 - You must manually update the `hosts.ini` file if hostnames or IP addresses of target hosts change.
 - All target hosts must be configured with the same public SSH key.
 When you use the static inventory file in your {{site.data.keyword.bpshort}} action, you can specify one SSH key only to authenticate with all target hosts that are included in your resource inventory.
+The SSH key should contain `\n` at the end of the key details in case of command line or API calls.

 ## Dynamically building resource inventories from {{site.data.keyword.bpshort}} workspaces